square/square-connect-go-sdk/swagger/docs/OrdersApi.md

 > SearchOrdersResponse SearchOrders(ctx, body)
 SearchOrders

 Search all orders for one or more locations.
-Orders include all sales, returns, and exchanges regardless of how or when they entered the Square Ecosystem (e.g. Point of Sale, Invoices, Connect APIs, etc).
-SearchOrders requests need to specify which locations to search and define a [`SearchOrdersQuery`](#type-searchordersquery) object which controls how to sort or filter the results.
-Your SearchOrdersQuery can:    Set filter criteria.
-Set sort order.
-Determine whether to return results as complete Order objects, or as [OrderEntry](#type-orderentry) objects.
-Note that details for orders processed with Square Point of Sale while in offline mode may not be transmitted to Square for up to 72 hours.
+Orders include all sales, returns, and exchanges regardless of how or when they entered the Square ecosystem (such as Point of Sale, Invoices, and Connect APIs).  `SearchOrders` requests need to specify which locations to search and define a [SearchOrdersQuery](entity:SearchOrdersQuery) object that controls how to sort or filter the results.
+Your `SearchOrdersQuery` can:    Set filter criteria.
+Set the sort order.
+Determine whether to return results as complete `Order` objects or as [OrderEntry](entity:OrderEntry) objects.
+Note that details for orders processed with Square Point of Sale while in offline mode might not be transmitted to Square for up to 72 hours.
 Offline orders have a `created_at` value that reflects the time the order was created, not the time it was subsequently transmitted to Square.

 ### Required Parameters